Introduction

 Willesden

-By June 1921, Mary Ann was a patient in Park Royal Hospital, Acton Lane, Willesden, a Poor Law institution.
-She died in 1924, aged 75.
+By June 1921, Mary Ann was a patient at Park Royal Hospital, Acton Lane, Willesden, which was a Poor Law institution.
+She died in 1924 at the age of 75.

 References